AdrianNunez/AdrianNunez.github.io/_posts/2016-12-14-the-keras-tutorial.md

 ---
 layout: page
-title: The Keras Tutorial
+title: The Keras Tutorial: Introduction
 categories: Neural_Networks Keras Tutorial
-tags: Neural Networks Keras sTutorial
+tags: Neural Networks Keras Tutorial
 ---

 #### Index

 * What is Keras?
 * Download and Install Keras
-* Your first Neural Network
+* Our first Neural Network

 ### What is Keras?